 “It took us five years and over 1,200 experiments in order for the end polymer chain to maintain every single variable quality that regular plastic has,” says Manuel Rendon, creator of TimePlast.
 “We are so excited to finally launch our product with a socially conscious brand like Waiakea.
 Ryan and his team have been amazing to work with over the years.
 They truly believe they can positively impact the world with this technology.”

 Emmons has expressed a sincere hope that the new initiative will inspire mass adoption of the revolutionary technology, especially given its commercial advantage: One pound of the additive can alter one thousand pounds of plastic.
+Consume more environment-friendly products to stay healthy with ALDI weekly ad.
 This translates into an extremely low-cost application the bottled beverage industry can easily absorb.
 Thus, this technology has the potential to change the entire CPG industry worldwide.

 This announcement comes as a culmination of accomplishments in 2017 for the innovative lifestyle brand.
 Earlier this year, Waiakea was also named one of Inc. 500’s fastest growing companies in America.

 For more information, please visit https://waiakeasprings.com.